Carlos Correa Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Red Sox pitching staff ranks eighth in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks fifth in the league.

-- The Red Sox's 5.07 team ERA ranks 24th across all MLB pitching staffs.
+- The Red Sox have a 4.92 team ERA that ranks 22nd across all MLB pitching staffs.

-- Red Sox pitchers combine to allow 24 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Red Sox rank 24th in baseball in home runs given up (25 total, 1.4 per game).

-- The Red Sox will send Sale (1-1) to the mound for his fourth start of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- The Red Sox will send Kluber (0-3) out for his fourth start of the season.
+He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.

-- In his last appearance -- in relief on Monday -- the left-hander tossed 2/3 innings against the Los Angeles Angels while surrendering hits.
+- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.

-- The 34-year-old has put up an ERA of 11.25, with 14.2 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .327 batting average against him.
+- In three games this season, the 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.